holoviz/panel/doc/user_guide/Django.md

 Panel generally runs on the Bokeh server which itself runs on Tornado.
 However, it is also often useful to embed a Panel app in large web application, such as a Django web server.
 Using Panel with Django requires a bit more work than for notebooks and Bokeh servers.

-To run this example app yourself, you will first need to install django 2 (e.g. `conda install "django=2"`).
+To run this example app yourself, you will first need to install django (e.g. `conda install "django=2"`).

-Additionally you should also install the `channels` library (using `pip install channels` or `conda install channels -c conda-forge`).
+Additionally, you should also install the `channels` library (using `pip install channels==2` or `conda install channels=2 -c conda-forge`).
 This makes it possible to run bokeh without launching a separate Tornado server.

+Note that these examples can also be run with django 3 or django 4 (which will require channels 3), by installing the additional `bokeh_django` library.
+In this case replace all instances of `bokeh.server.django` with `bokeh_django` in the example below.

 ## Configuration

 Before we start adding a bokeh app to our Django server we have to set up some of the basic plumbing.
-In the `examples/apps/django2/project` folder we will add some basic configurations.
+In the `examples/apps/django/project` folder we will add some basic configurations.

 First of all we need to set up a Asynchronous Server Gateway Interface (ASGI) instead of the usual WSGI setup.
-For this purpose we add `examples/apps/django2/project/asgi.py`:
+For this purpose we add `examples/apps/django/project/asgi.py`:

 ```python
 import os